Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 The glacier mass balance is the total **sum** of all the **accumulation** (snow, ice, freezing rain) and melt or **ice loss** (from calving icebergs, melting, sublimation) across the entire glacier, or amount of ablation.

-Over a year, the graph of mass balance in a northern hemisphere glacier may look like this in an ideal scenario:
+Over a year, the graph of mass balance in a northern hemisphere glacier may look like this in a typical scenario:
 ![Diagram of the Glacial Mass Balance in a glacier, oscillating between minimum and maximum glacier mass ](https://cheatsheet-assets.ibaguette.com/alevel/geography/MassBalance.jpg)

 An equilibrium is reached between accumulation and ablation are equal.
 This point may be reached between the accumulation extreme in winter and the ablation extreme in the summer season.
+In the image above, as the accumulation is equal to ablation, the glacier is not growing.

-Layers of snow within the ice give evidence of the way that it has formed.
+Layers of snow within the ice give evidence o the way that it has formed.

 ### Types of glacier and movement